 - Know where your money goes.
-Your bank statement may only show a check number and amount—with no description of who you wrote the check to.
+Your bank statement may only show a check number and amount—with no description of whom you wrote the check to.

 - Detect fraud and identity theft in your checking account.

 You should have received a check register when you got your checkbook.
-If you don’t have one, read more about why check registers are important and where to get them.
-It’s easy to make your own using paper or a spreadsheet.
+If you don’t have one, It’s easy to make your own using paper or a spreadsheet.